moizali01/tfs-pos/server/README.md

-# POSView
+# TFS POS

-POSView is a web application developed using the MERN stack, which comprises MongoDB, Express, React, and Node.js.
+POS Software for TFS, a web application developed using the MERN stack, which comprises MongoDB, Express, React, and Node.js.
 This application functions as a point of sale (POS) system, enabling users to manage products, customers, and sales efficiently.

 ## Installation